 One of the most important documents participants are entitled to receive automatically when becoming a participant of an ERISA-covered retirement or health benefit plan or a beneficiary receiving benefits under such a plan, is a summary of the plan, called the summary plan description or SPD.
 The plan administrator is legally obligated to provide to participants, free of charge, the SPD.
 The summary plan description is an important document that tells participants what the plan provides and how it operates.
-It provides information on when an employee can begin to participate in the plan, how service and benefits are calculated, when benefits becomes vested, when and in what form benefits are paid, and how to file a claim for benefits.
+It provides information on when an employee can begin to participate in the planand how to file a claim for benefits.
 If a plan is changed, participants must be informed, either through a revised summary plan description, or in a separate document, called a summary of material modifications, which also must be given to participants free of charge.

-If participants are unable to get the summary plan description, the summary annual report or the annual report from the plan administrator, they may be able to obtain a copy by writing to the U.S. Department of Labor, EBSA, Public Disclosure Room, Room N-1513, 200 Constitution Avenue, N.W., Washington, D.C.
+If participants are unable to get the annual report from the plan administrator, they may be able to obtain a copy by writing to the U.S. Department of Labor, EBSA, Public Disclosure Room, Room N-1513, 200 Constitution Avenue, N.W., Washington, D.C.
 20210, for a nominal copying charge.
 Participants should provide their name, address and phone number to enable EBSA to contact them to follow up on the request.

-Compliance Assistance - Provides information to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of ERISA as it applies to the administration of employee pension and welfare benefit plans.
+Compliance Assistance - Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of the Employee Retirement Income Security Act (ERISA) for the administration of retirement and health plans.

 Consumer Information on Health Plans - Provides fact sheets, booklets, and other health plan information from the Department's Employee Benefits Security Administration (EBSA).

-Questions & Answers: EFAST - ERISA Filing Acceptance System - Provides answers to commonly asked questions about the EFAST system.
+Questions & Answers: ERISA Filing Acceptance System (EFAST2) - Provides answers to commonly asked questions about the EFAST system.

 An Employee's Guide to Health Benefits Under COBRA (PDF) - COBRA gives workers and their family members who lose their health benefits in certain circumstances the right to choose to continue group health benefits provided by their health plan.
 This publication provides a detailed overview of the law.

-How to File a Claim for Your Health and Disability Benefits - Provides advice to participants about how to file a claim for benefits and what to do if the claim is denied.
+Filing a Claim for Your Disability Benefits - Provides information to participants about how to file a claim for benefits and what to do if the claim is denied.

 How to Obtain Employee Benefit Plan Documents from the Department of Labor - Describes the documents and materials available through the EBSA public disclosure room and how you can obtain the documents from them.

-Pension & Health Care Coverage...Questions & Answers for Dislocated Workers - Provides answers to commonly asked questions by dislocated workers about their pension and health benefits.
+Retirement and Health Care Coverage...Questions & Answers for Dislocated Workers - Provides answers to common questions asked by dislocated workers.

 Top 10 Ways to Make Your Health Benefits Work for You (Español) - Provides ten tips to help make your health benefits work better for you.